 January 4, 2020 — Who wouldn’t want to wake up to a loon calling in the distance.
 Or the sound from the gentle lap of waves on the shore.
+Here are 20 great places to retire on a lake where you can do all of these things.
 Having the grandchildren up to enjoy some fishing or a boat ride.
 Not to mention the pleasure of an early morning dip in velvety lake water.

 The good news is that the country is filled with lakes and ponds of every size and description.
 Some are edged by major cities (Chicago or Madison WI), while others have bucolic towns on their shores.
-Still other lakes have nothing around them except the occasional camp or cottage.
+There are lakes where you can retire that have nothing around them except the occasional camp or cottage.
 By choosing just 20 lake towns in this report, it means that we have omitted dozens if not hundreds of other great candidates.
 We have tried to focus on lakes where it is possible to live on or near the lake, and where there is some kind of nearby town for entertainment and the necessities of life.
 Some of these lake towns were suggested by members.

 Pluses and Minuses of retiring on a lake